 Phoebe and Her Unicorn (series) by Dana Simpson.
 This graphic novel may have a pink and sparkly cover but don't worry—you won't drown in glitter and rainbows!
 After accidentally bopping a unicorn (named Marigold Heavenly Nostrils) in the face with a skipping rock, Phoebe gets a wish.
 She wishes for the unicorn to become her best friend!
 Your kids will love this funny graphic novel in which two lonely creatures forge a friendship.

 Unicorn and Germs by Asia Citro.
 Citro's Zoey and Sassafrass series is geared towards early chapter book readers and has a strong STEM theme.
 In each book Zoey must use the scientific method to solve a problem faced by a magical creature.
 In this installment, Zoey helps cure a rather large unicorn who finds its way into her backyard.

 The Order of the Unicorn by Suzanne Selfors.
-This is book 4 in The Imaginary Veterinary, a series my kid absolutely loves.
+This is book for in The Imaginary Veterinary series.
 It is an excellent series with magical creatures, humorous adventure and a bit of mystery.
 In this installment, Pearl, Ben and Dr. Woo head into the the Tangled Forest on the hunt for a lost unicorn foal.
 But they must be wary of notorious poacher, Maximus Steele!
 Great fun.